ibm-cloud-docs/devsecops/devsecops-release-notes.md

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 20 April 2026
+{: #devsecops-Apr2026-20}
+{: release-note}

+### Updates for DevSecOps version - open-v10.66.0
+{: #devsecops-open-v10.66.0}

+Issue management timelines
+:   The issue remediation timelines have been updated as
+- Informational: 180 days
+- Low: 180 days
+- Medium: 90 days
+- High: 30 days
+- Critical: 30 days

+### Updates for DevSecOps version - open-v10.65.0
+{: #devsecops-open-v10.65.0}

+Bug fix release
+:   This release includes only bug fixes.

+### Updates for DevSecOps version - open-v10.64.1
+{: #devsecops-open-v10.64.1}

+Bug fix release
+:   This release includes only bug fixes.

+### Updates for DevSecOps version - open-v10.64.0
+{: #devsecops-open-v10.64.0}

+Pipelinectl enhancements:
+:   Introduced new commands `set_secret` and `get_secret` to handle secrets in the pipeline.
+They work on the similar lines as `set_env` and `get_env`.
+Any string set as a secret using `set_secret` command will be redacted in the logs automatically.

+### Updates for DevSecOps version - open-v10.63.0
+{: #devsecops-open-v10.63.0}

+Changes to mandatory checks
+:   Removed configuration of `cra-cis` check as mandatory check in the pipelines

+Enhancement to gosec scan
+:   Enhaced gosec scan to supprt scanning from a folder

+### Updates for DevSecOps version - open-v10.62.0
+{: #devsecops-open-v10.62.0}

+Performance optimizations
+:   Improved performance of collect-evidence call by utilizing v2 version of collect-evidence.

+Deadlock fix
+:   Fixed a deadlock issue in log processing.

+Auto close in PR pipeline
+:   Fixed incorrect closure of issues during the PR pipeline even though they exist in main branch

+### Updates for DevSecOps version - open-v10.61.0
+{: #devsecops-open-v10.61.0}

+Misleading warnings
+:   Optimized display of warnings about evidence locker.

+Gosec image update
+:   Updated Gosec image to 2.22.11 to address the security vulnerabilities.

+Performance optimizations
+:   Clone operation for cloning pipeline config repo now uses shallow clone to improve performance.

 ## 14 February 2026
 {: #devsecops-Feb2026-14}